-Streaming TV is no new concept, but its popularity is at an all-time high.
+Streaming TV is not a new concept, but its popularity is at an all-time high.
 Thanks to the wonder of on-demand viewing, fans of most TV series need not worry about catching their favorite show when it airs, or even setting up their DVR.
 To help you sort through the massive vault that is Hulu’s library — and to complement our picks for the best movies streaming on Hulu — we put together a list of the best shows on Hulu.
 From comedies to animated classics, we cover it all.
 (Are you more of a Netflix person?
 No problem.
 We also rounded up the best TV shows on Netflix and the best movies on Netflix.)

 Donald Glover is a modern Renaissance man: Since launching a comedy career via skits circulated on YouTube, he has since branched into rapping, acting, and even showrunning, with the remarkable, surreal comedy-drama Atlanta.
 The show follows a dogged college dropout named Earn (Glover), who sleeps at his on/off again girlfriend’s place and struggles to provide for their child.
 When he learns that his cousin Alfred is starting to achieve success as a rapper — stage name: Paper Boi — Earn becomes his manager.
 There is not much of an overarching plot to Atlanta.
 Most episodes play out like short films, and the show experiments with a variety of stories and formats — one standout episode is presented entirely as an episode of a local interview show, complete with fake commercials.
 Daring and frequently poignant, Atlanta is one of the most exciting shows on TV today.